 This OER is adapted from openly-licensed online resources by Laura Overstreet and Lumen Learning, as well as an e-text entitled Lifespan Development: A Psychological Perspective created by Lally & Valentine-French (2017).
+In subsequent revisions of the text citations will be used when the material is taken directly from these sources or paraphrased.
 Reframing language throughout the book is used from the Frameworks Institute with permissions.
 In particular, suggested framing for content related to aging is used.